 In addition to the coworking space, for meetings with more people conference rooms can be used, which match the concept with their autumn colours.
 The large windows allow in plenty of natural light, and LED lights are installed in the ceiling in case more intense illumination is needed.
 The interior is airy thanks to the glass partitions with stickers.

 Do you like the reference?
 Share it.

-Want to sit in an office like this?
+Want to sit in an office that looks like this?

-Let us know your requests and wishes.
-We will create a dream workplace for you.
+Write to us with your requests and wishes.
+We will create your dream interior.